Browndini/lifeloop/prompt.md

 - React Navigation
 - AsyncStorage or expo-sqlite
 - Expo Camera + ImagePicker
-- NativeWind (Tailwind for RN styling)
+- do not use NativeWind (Tailwind for RN styling)
-- Context or Zustand for state management
+- redux for state management

 ---